 Adjacent to the north of Camp there is a group of cottages called the Arcadia Cottage Colony Association.
 Over the years Camp Arcadia has sold lots to devoted Arcadians and to date there are over 50 privately owned homes in the colony.
 Cottagers, as they are known, passionately support Camp Arcadia’s ministry through attendance at retreats and through their time and talents.
 If it were not for the support of the cottagers, Camp Arcadia would not be the thriving ministry it is today.

 Camp Arcadia continues to be a unique mix of tradition and change.
-Members of the LCA, now close to 1,000 families, have a strong love for the Camp’s rich heritage (which includes programming, architecture, music, and more) along with a dynamic vision for its future.
+Members of the LCA, now just over 1,000 families, have a strong love for the Camp’s rich heritage (which includes programming, architecture, music, and more) along with a dynamic vision for its future.